lauterry/ngTailor/README.md

 <img height="250" align="left" src="http://gruntjs.com/img/grunt-logo.svg">

 ## Why is ngTailor interesting ?
-* Interactive way to scaffold your angular project to fit your needs.
-  Need angular-i18n locales ?
-Want angular version 1.2.1 ?
-You need to lint your CSS ?
-Just answer a few questions prompted to you.
+You love Angularjs, Grunt and Bower ?
+You might be interested by ngTailor. ngTailor scaffolds out a new Angularjs application, writing your Grunt and Bower configurations and prepare for you revelant Grunt tasks you needs.

+## Features
+* Let you choose the Angularjs modules you need.
 * Your assets dependencies are managed by [bower](http://www.bower.io)
-* Automatically run [ng-min](https://github.com/btford/ngmin) before your minification process
+* Run [https://twitter.com/briantford](Briand Ford) [ng-min](https://github.com/btford/ngmin) before your minification
-* Do not handle manually one index.html for development and one index.html for production thanks to [grunt-usemin](https://github.com/yeoman/grunt-usemin).
-  Automatically replace your scripts and stylesheets declaration with the minified version when packaging your app for production.
+* Replace your scripts and stylesheets declaration with the minified version when packaging your app for production thanks to [http://yeoman.io/](Yeoman) [grunt-usemin](https://github.com/yeoman/grunt-usemin)
 * Watch for you assets changes and automatically run `jshint` or `csslint` on your code and even unit tests.
 * Livereload is out of the box.
 No F5 anymore
 * Automatically output a hash in your assets file name for caching purpose.
-* Set up tests to be run with Karma with Jasmine and generate test coverage report.
+* Set up unit and e2e tests with Karma and Jasmine and generate test coverage report.
-* Automatically run `npm install && bower install && grunt bower-install` to download your projet dependencies
+* Automatically run `npm install && bower install && grunt bower-install` to download your projet dependencies and import them in your index.html
+* Compile you SASS files
+* Visualize Javascript source complexity with [https://github.com/es-analysis/plato](plato) [http://es-analysis.github.io/plato/examples/grunt/](See an example of a plato report)

+## ngTailor vs Yeoman ?
+Both aim to provide you a collection of tools and best practices to improve your productivity as a modern front end developer.
+Yeoman is great but in my opinion, its generator-angular provides a bloated solution to manage and build angularjs applications. ngTailor let you choose in a much more fine-grained way, each tools or components you want to be included in your application and workflow.
+Note that ngTailor do not provide generator for directives, controllers etc like yeoman and generator-angular do.

 ## Prerequisites
 1. Install [node and npm](http://www.nodejs.org)